Herstory

 Our Approach

-As a people-of-color led organization, COLOR works to advance reproductive justice for all Coloradans.
+As a Latina-led organization, COLOR works to advance reproductive justice for all people in Colorado.
 COLOR’s approach centers on intersectionality with the knowledge that no person leads a single issue life.
-We challenge all barriers keeping communities from leading successful, self-determined lives by furthering environmental justice, economic justice, racial justice, immigrant rights, LGBTQIA+ liberation and more.
+We challenge all barriers keeping communities from leading healthy, self-determined lives by furthering environmental justice, economic justice, racial justice, immigrant rights, LGBTQIA+ liberation and more.
 We take a youth-to-elder approach, embracing the teachings of multiple generations in a cultura-centric way (meaning our work evokes and lifts up the traditions, language, and cultural identities of our communities).
 COLOR works to cultivate and develop our community members through a leadership ladder that authentically reflects the lives of those we serve.